-Students who change their major are encouraged to visit with an advisor in the Advising Center.
-The academic advisor will clarify new program requirements, update the student's advising file with new program worksheets, and forward the student's advising file to the new faculty advisor.
-The changing of an academic major may have significant impact on a student's longrange academic plan.
+Students who change their major are encouraged to visit with an advisor in Jacket Student Central.
+The academic advisor will clarify new program requirements, update the student's electronic and/or paper advising file with new program worksheets, and forward the student's advising file to the new faculty advisor.
+The changing of an academic major may have significant impact on a student's long-range academic plan and can have impacts on their financial aid eligibility.
 All students are encouraged to keep in close contact with their advisor through the process of changing majors.